bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-01-stolen-kisses.md

 <br><br><br><br><br><br><br><br><br>

 **BFI SOUTHBANK**
 Welcome to the home of great film and TV, with three cinemas and a studio, a world-class library, regular exhibitions and a pioneering Mediatheque with 1000s of free titles for you to explore.
 Browse special-edition merchandise in the BFI Shop.
-We’re also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
+We are also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
 Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.

 **BECOME A BFI MEMBER**
 Enjoy a great package of film benefits including priority booking at BFI Southbank and BFI Festivals.
 Join today at [**bfi.org.uk/join**](http://www.bfi.org.uk/join)